terrylinooo/mynote/plugins/githuber-enhanced-plugin/readme.txt

 == Description ==

-A WordPress plugin that improves [Githuber theme](https://github.com/terrylinooo/githuber) functionality.
+An all-in-on Markdown WordPress plugin and also improves [Githuber theme](https://github.com/terrylinooo/githuber) functionality.

+Features For Markdown

+* Markdown editor.
+* Live preivew.
+* Syntax highlight.
+* Flow chart.
+* KaTex.
+* Sequence diagram.
+* Github flavored Markdown task list.
+* Markdown extra.

+Features For Githuber Theme:

 * Widget: Table of Content.
 * Post type: GitHub Repository.

 == Copyright ==

-Githuber WordPress Theme, Copyright 2018 TerryL.in
+Githuber MD, Copyright 2018 TerryL.in
 Githuber is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify